 Hot food takeaways must demonstrate that appropriate extraction systems would effectively disperse odours and fumes.
-Scaled plans showing the entirety of the layout of the extraction system internally and externally are submitted with the application.
+Scaled plans showing the entirety of the layout of the extraction system internally and externally must be submitted with the application.
 Such systems must have: